High-dimensional scaling limits of piecewise deterministic sampling algorithms: The convergence of the Bouncy Particle Sampler

 As commented at the end of Section \ref{subsec:ergodiclimit}, we use Martingale problem approach to show scaling limit results instead of the classical Trotter-Kato approach.
 For this approach, we need some knowledge on semimartingale theory.
 A nice introduction to semimartingale theory can be found in Chapters I and II of \cite{JS}.
 Our notation will generally follow this reference.
 A semimartingale $X=(X_t)_{t\ge 0}$, is called locally square-integrable if it has the canonical decomposition

 such that $M=(M_t)_{t\ge 0}$ is locally square-integrable local martingale, and $B'=(B'_t)_{t\ge 0}$ is predictable process with finite variation (see Definition II.2.27).
 We consider the convergence of a sequence of semimartingales.
-We prove the convergence by using the so-called modified characteristics $(B', \tilde{C}',\nu)$.
-We briefly explain the modified characteristics for locally square-integrable semimartingale.
-Note that as in Section IX.3b.2, for a locally square-integrable semimartingale, we can treat the modified characteristics without truncation function $h(x)$ in Definition II.2.16.
+We prove the convergence by using the so-called characteristics $(B', C,\nu)$ and the modified second characteristic $\tilde{C}'$.
+We briefly explain these characteristics for locally square-integrable semimartingale.
+Note that as in Section IX.3b.2, for a locally square-integrable semimartingale, we can treat the characteristics without truncation function $h(x)$ in Definition II.2.16.

-The process $B'$ was already introduced.
+The first characteristic $B'$ was already introduced as above.
 We denote $\mu^X$ for the random measure associated to the jumps of $X$, that is,